Hyprnx/Text-Classification/README.md

 The project also included a model (and also the ONNX version of the model) that can be used for inference.
 It located here: [model](resource/).

+## Experimental:
+### ONNX and GPU acceleration:
+The inference time could be accelerated with the help of ONNX Runtime.
+In the provided model, the embedding time is pretty slow due to the fact that the embedding module is purely taken from transformer without any optimization.
+The reason is that, firstly, the sentence embedding that we use have some problem with the vocab size, hence the ONNX conversion cannot be completed.
+We probably can retrain the model with a smaller vocab size to make it work later on.
+Secondly, the embedding process run entirely on CPU, which might not be so efficient for parallel computing.
+Provide a GPU will definitely speed up the process.
+The embedding process with ~1M sentences takes around 10 minutes to complete on a nVidia P100 GPU, kindly provided by Google on Kaggle.

+### DataFrame Library:
+The project currently use [Pandas](https://pandas.pydata.org/) and it multi-threading variance [Modin](https://modin.readthedocs.io/en/latest/) to speed up data processing.
+But, these libraries are, still, not the fastest available.
+We could try to use [Polars](https://pola-rs.github.io/polars-book/user-guide/index.html) - a DataFrame manipulation framework written in Rust.
+Which provide a blazing fast data processing speed.
+Equipped with blazing-ly fast and memory-efficient property of [Rust](https://www.rust-lang.org/).
+But, due to it lack of features since its still in early development, we cannot use it for this project.
+But, we could try to use it in the future.
+### Deployment:
+We use the free tier of Streamlit cloud, which limited to 1GB of resources.
+This limitation is the reason you don't see phoBERT classifier on the web app.
+The model is too big to be deployed on Streamlit cloud.

+We can possibly rent a cloud base service from AWS, GCP or Azure to deploy the model.
+But you know, we are students, there are no financial benefit from doing that for demonstration purposes.